 This property is only for an acceptor.
 It tells a client connecting to this acceptor that 2-way SSL is requested but not required.
 Valid values are true or false.
-Default is false.

 Note: If the property needClientAuth is set to true then that property will take precedence and this property will be ignored.